control-hub/client-app/README.md

 Install the client using the latest installer from the [Releases](https://github.com/control-hub/client/releases) page:

-1. Download the latest `ControlHub_Setup.exe` file
+1. Download the latest `ControlHub-VERSION-setup.exe` file
 2. Run the installer
 3. Enter your token when prompted
 4. Follow the installation instructions